A Local LLM Is Powering My Production Website at 290 Tokens/Second

 time.sleep(5)

-The tunnel process runs under a system service (Windows Task Scheduler on the local machine, or systemd on Linux).
+The tunnel runs under a system service (Windows Task Scheduler on the local machine, or systemd on Linux).
 If the local machine reboots, the service restarts the tunnel on login.
-The VPS's FastAPI returns 503 while the tunnel is down — the frontend shows an appropriate error message.
+The VPS FastAPI returns 503 while the tunnel is down.
+The frontend shows an error message in that case.

 The FastAPI layer on the VPS

-The FastAPI server is thin.
-It receives a POST with the raw prompt, forwards it to Ollama, streams the response back, and attaches performance headers.
-The heavy lifting is all in Ollama and the model.
+The FastAPI server is small.
+It gets a POST with the raw prompt, sends it to Ollama, streams the response back, and adds performance headers.
+Ollama and the model do all the heavy work.

 from fastapi import FastAPI, Request